 3. Expound Your Intentions

 By nature, petition letters are persuasive letters.
 Don’t assume a recipient’s approval if you fail to clarify your intentions clearly and concisely in your letter.
 Let your readers understand the nature of the problem as well as your proposed course of action by drafting a detailed message.
-It should tackle the issue that concerns you, the reason it needs their immediate attention, and a request or recommendation that may help resolve it.
+It should tackle the issue that concerns you, the reason it needs their immediate attention, and a request or recommendation letter that may help resolve it.
 You’ll want to be careful about getting too technical in your content, particularly for cases that are too complicated or industry-specific for the average person to comprehend.
 Going too in-depth into a topic might confuse the reader and cause them to miss the point you are trying to convey.

 4. Provide Supporting Materials